-- Section 22.64.045 Coastal Wind Energy (-WE) Combining District - This section establishes the new combining district necessary to implement the PCapproved WECS standards of Section 22.32.190.
+This section would have established the new combining district necessary to implement the PCapproved WECS standards of Section 22.32.190.
 See LCPA Dev.
 Code, p.
+56.

-56. - Section 22.130.030 Definitions - The definition for "Wind Energy Conversion System (WECS) (land use) (coastal)" differs from the WECS definition for the non-coastal area of the County, and is necessary to implement Section 22.32.190.
+Section 22.130.030 - Definitions

+Definition of "Wind Energy Conversion Systems (WECS) (land use) (coastal)": The coastal WECS definition differed from the WECS definition for the non-coastal area of the County, and would have been necessary to implement Section 22.32.190.
 See LCPA Dev.
 Code, p.
 177.